humdrum-tools/humdrum-documentation/guide/ch17/index.md

 *sort* like-with-like.
 And third we need to *count* the number of occurrences of each type of data token.

-Let\'s begin by discussing the second process.
+Let's begin by discussing the second process.
 In [Chapter 3](/guide/ch03) we saw how the UNIX <span class="unix">sort</span> command will rearrange lines of data so that they are in alphabetical/numerical order.
 The
 command: